home subscribe about archives submissions

 EDITORIAL COMPOSITION

-In our first three issues, we’ve published a diverse mix of emerging and established writers and artists, including brownfemipower, T Cooper, Sonali Kolhatkar, Amitis Motevalli, Emily Roysdon, Erin Aubry Kaplan, Dean Spade, Dorit Cypis, Mattilda Bernstein Sycamore, Nomy Lamm, Alexis Pauline Gumbs, Raquel Gutierrez, Julia Serano, Masha Tupitsyn, Myriam Gurba, and Randa Jarrar—just to name a few.
+We've published a diverse mix of emerging and established writers and artists, including brownfemipower, T Cooper, Sonali Kolhatkar, Amitis Motevalli, Lisa Factora-Borchers, Emily Roysdon, Erin Aubry Kaplan, Dean Spade, Heather Bowlan, Dorit Cypis, Mattilda Bernstein Sycamore, Nomy Lamm, Alexis Pauline Gumbs, Masha Tupitsyn, Mia Mingus, Leah Lakshmi Piepzna-Samarasinha, Tyrone Boucher, and Randa Jarrar—just to name a few.

 Each issue features